avdpunks/avdpunks.github.io/_posts/2022-02-15-AVDxWhatIsRTT.markdown

 Here you will find the optimal Azure region for AVD: [Azure Virtual Desktop Experience Estimator](https://azure.microsoft.com/en-in/services/virtual-desktop/assessment/)

+If you want to get the current RDWeb region URL from your client, you can run the following PowerShell command:

+> Invoke-RestMethod -Uri "https://rdweb.wvd.microsoft.com/api/health" | Select-Object -ExpandProperty RegionUrl

+The output shows the URL of the RDWeb region with the lowest latency for your client.
 ## What happens when the RTT is too high?

 ![2022-02-15-002.png](/assets/img/2022-02-15/2022-02-15-002.png)